 Colombia was ranked as the third most affordable country.
+(Chris is starting to do tours there now, too.
+Check out www.liveincolombia.com.)
 The World Health Organization considers Colombia number 22 in the world, which is higher than both Canada (ranked 30th) and the U.S. (ranked 37th).
 Those under age 60 with a national ID card (cédula) and even those with pre-existing conditions, can apply for government health insurance.
 Many retired expat couples pay premiums of around $70 to $85 monthly.

 Colombia is followed by Mexico.
 Expat retirees can expect to pay half or less for medical expenses and prescription drugs there.